coverclock/com-diag-hazer/README.md

 NMEA sentence.
 So this corruption occurs without my SW being involved at all.

-Finally I ran my SW on Nickel using the BU353W10 receiver (a U-Blox 8 device),  and I saw similar occasional loss of sync due to corruption of the NMEA stream.
+I ran my SW on Nickel using the BU353W10 receiver (a U-Blox 8 device),  and I saw similar occasional loss of sync due to corruption of the NMEA stream.
 Similarly, the same SW and GPS HW on the Pi worked without problems.

+I updated Cadmium to Ubuntu 19.04 and observed the same misbehavior.

-This appears to be an issue either with the Intel USB hardware on both of the NUC boxes, or with the USB stack in both of the different versions of Linux each box is running.
+This appears to be an issue either with the Intel USB hardware on both of the NUC boxes, or with the USB stacks in all of the different versions of Ubuntu I tested.
+Both seem unlikely.

 # Acknowledgements